 Leading, Learning and Teaching with Purpose

-Methods and Contexts of Adult & Community Learning will meet at a time/location TBD, with periodic online, live sessions.
+Designing and Facilitating Learning for Development will meet W 1:25 - 4:25 p.m., location TBD, with periodic online, live sessions.
 The fieldwork component consists of preparing for a weekly meeting with an adult learner, your Learning Partner.

-In Methods and Contexts of Adult & Community Learning, we look for commonalities across a variety of venues and settings where people meet together to learn, deliberate, and act.
+In Designing and Facilitating Learning for Development, we look for commonalities across a variety of venues and settings where people meet together to learn, deliberate, and act.
 From professional development to social change, town hall to union hall, or citizen science to workplace training, adult and community learning is everywhere.
 Yet, for many, the design and facilitation of meaningful learning experiences can be as mysterious as an unopened black box.
 How does one go about creating inclusive educational experiences for diverse learners in our increasingly interconnected context?
 In this course we open the box to become better leaders of learning and action.

 Two of the most ubiquitous formats of adult learning are 1), the workshop, and 2), one-on-one mentoring.
 As a backwards design approach and interactive facilitation principles can serve each application well, we’ll learn and practice both!
 In this course you will a) design and facilitate workshops, and b) mentor a Cornell employee as she/he pursues a learning goal, and do both by learning and applying design process and facilitation arts.
 Meaningful.
 Practical.
 Fun.